dmagnant/Windows-Config/README.md

 How-to-use:

-Using the EXAMPLE.bat file as reference, I created python files for each mode that update settings accordingly.
-I also created batch files on my desktop for each mode.
-Simply by double-clicking the apporpriate batch file, I can optimize my PC for that mode.
+I created python files for each mode that, when executed, update settings accordingly.
+I also created batch files on my desktop for each mode (use EXAMPLE.bat as reference).
+Then, simply by double-clicking the apporpriate batch file, I can optimize my PC for that mode.